Get Your Invoices Paid Faster With Import And Export Factoring

 In addition to international factoring, your business has a few other funding options.
 How do these alternatives compare to international factoring?
 Here is a breakdown and comparison of alternative financing methods:

 Most import-export companies seek a line of credit as their first financing solution.
-Import-export companies may have an easier time qualifying for a line of credit, but the funds it provides may not be enough to grow their business.
+In some situations, import-export companies may have an easier time qualifying for a line of credit, but the funds it provides may not be enough to grow their business.

 Banks approve your line of credit and set its limit by looking at your fixed assets.
 Companies with many fixed assets generally receive a higher lending limit and are more likely to qualify.
 If your company is still building its asset portfolio, you may not qualify for a line of credit easily.

-In that case, factoring international bills may be better because financial companies look at your customers instead of your assets to determine funding eligibility.
+In that case, factoring international bills may be better because financial companies look at your customers assets and credit instead of your assets to determine funding eligibility.
 If you work with an established customer base, factoring companies will give you enough working capital when banks cannot.

 ACH (automated clearing house) and MCA (merchant cash advance) loans provide funding based on a bank statement review.
 These loans only take one or two business days to provide funding, which makes them popular among businesses.

 Unfortunately, ACH and MCA loans come with high interest and lender fees that can reach 60% of your initial loan.
-If you mismanage these loans, you may jeopardize your company’s finances.
+If you mismanage these loans, you may jeopardize your company’s finances and be stuck trying to figure out how to get out of a merchant cash advance.

 International factoring is typically safer for your company because you get funding from your invoices, which customers will eventually repay.
 Because you are almost guaranteed repayment, you can focus on running your business without stressing over debts.

-You can encourage customers to pay quickly by providing discounted rates for early invoice repayment, accelerating your cash flow when needed.
+You can encourage customers to pay quickly by providing early payment discounts for early invoice repayment, accelerating your cash flow when needed.
 However, this method does not always work because customers have different priorities.

-If customers prefer having more cash on hand or think your discount is too low, they may ignore the offer and pay their invoice as scheduled, leaving you low on cash and unable to grow your business.
+If customers prefer having more cash on hand or think a discount such as 1/10 net 30 is too low, they may ignore the offer and pay their invoice as scheduled, leaving you low on cash and unable to grow your business.
 Therefore, this method is not very reliable if you need an urgent cash boost.

 Typical International Factoring Rates And Fees